gravityswitch/gsDrupalClone/README.md

 # gsDrupalClone

 ## Introduction
 The process for copying a Drupal site is anything but straightforward.
 Despite numerous suggestions and guides out there it is difficult to find a complete workflow that actually works reliably for getting a site that's out there live copied into a local development environment where is can be accessed with a local domain name (i.e. - drupal.com -> drupal.dev).
+Add the -e flag to exclude the sites/all/default/files directory

 ## Prequisites
 Before running this script there are a few things you need to have in place: